 If you are looking for train deals then use 12Go or the handy search box below!

 Everything You Need To Know About Trains In South East Asia

 Before you read any further, if you are thinking about travelling around South East Asia and you have a bit of funding behind you then stop reading, book flights and do yourself a favour.
 No matter how cultural you want to be, you only look out of the window on a train for a maximum of 5 minutes.
 Then you realise that you’ve seen the scenery, crack out a film or 8 and experience some nice broken sleep.

 We had absolutely no horror stories at all whilst on the train.
 This is not a post about how bad the trains are.
 In fact, they are absolutely fine and quite fun!

-The number one problem is the TIME.
-A 1-2 hour flight can take up to 30 hours on a train (we were on one 29 hours).
-If you want to maximise your time then that’s a whole day exploring gone.
+The number one problem is TIME.
+A 1-2 hour flight can take up to 30 hours on a train (we were on one for 29 hours).
+If you want to maximise your time then that’s a whole day of exploring gone.

 In our 4 week holiday we spent nearly a week travelling.
 I can say that the experience we gained from going native was not massively worth this time.